simonbrowndotje/c4model/faq.md

 architecture is communicated.
 For many teams, the C4 model is sufficient.
 And for others, perhaps it's a stepping stone to UML.

+## The C4 model vs UML, ArchiMate and SysML?

+Although existing notations such as UML, ArchiMate and SysML already exist, many software development teams don't seem to use them.
+Often this is because teams don't know these notations well enough, perceive them to be too complicated, think they are not compatible with agile approaches or don't have the required tooling.

+If you are already successfully using one of these notations to communicate software architecture, and it's working, stick with it.
+If not, try the C4 model.
+And don't be afraid to supplement the C4 diagrams with UML state diagrams, timing diagrams, etc if you need to.

 ## Why doesn't the C4 model cover business processes, workflows, state machines, domain models, data models, etc?

 The focus of the C4 model is the static structures that make up a software system, at different levels of abstraction.
 If you need to describe other aspects, feel free to supplement the C4 diagrams with UML diagrams, BPML diagrams, ArchiMate diagrams, entity relationship diagrams, etc.

+## Can we combine C4 and arc42?

+Yes, many teams do, and the C4 model is compatible with the [arc42 documentation template](http://arc42.org) as follows.

+- Context and Scope => System Context diagram
+- Building Block View (level 1) => Container diagram
+- Building Block View (level 2) => Component diagram
+- Building Block View (level 3) => Code (e.g. class) diagram

 ## Does the C4 model imply a design process or team structure?